gnestor/altair/doc/documentation/displaying.rst

 Perhaps the most straightforward way to interactively create and render Altair visualizations is in the `Jupyter Notebook`_.

+`jupyterlab_vega`_ is an extension for both Jupyter Notebook and JupyterLab.
+Once installed and enabled, it will render all Altair charts using vega-embed.
-If you have installed correctly configured the `ipyvega`_ package (See :ref:`Installation`), then a chart on the last line of a code cell will automatically be represented within the notebook as a rendered plot:
+You can render a chart by returning it (calling it on the last line of a code cell) or using ``.display()`` on a Altair ``Chart`` object.

 .. altair-plot::